 Walker, Batum lead Hornets past Wizards 123-110

-The Hornets overcame a season-high 46 points from Washington’s Bradley Beal to improve to 20-9 at home.
+The Hornets overcame a season-high 46 points from Washington’s Bradley Beal to improve to 20-9 at home and pull within two games of .500.

-Hornets coach James Borrego moved Batum to shooting guard, opting to replace Jeremy Lamb in the starting lineup with rookie small forward Miles Bridges.
-Lamb had started all 54 games he was healthy for this season before the All-Star break.
+Hornets coach James Borrego made the decision to move Batum to shooting guard on Thursday, opting to replace Jeremy Lamb in the starting lineup with rookie small forward Miles Bridges, giving the team more size.
+Lamb had started all 54 games he was healthy before the All-Star break.
 It’s the first time Borrego has deviated from the starting lineup for a reason other than an injury.

-The move paid dividends as Batum was 7 of 13 from the field with five 3-pointers and eight rebounds.

-Bridges finished with 14 points on 6 of 9 shooting.
-Lamb wasn’t bad in the sixth-man role either, scoring 16 points to hand the Wizards their sixth loss in the last eight games.

-Batum came into the game averaging 9.3 points this season.
-He had 17 by halftime, including four 3-pointers, and helped the Hornets outscore the Wizards 38-22 in the second quarter.
+Batum responded by shooting 7 of 13 from the field with five 3-pointers, and had eight rebounds after coming into the game averaging just 9.3 points.
+He was taking heat from home fans who wanted him to produce more, given he is making $24 million per season.
+He had 17 points by halftime, helping the Hornets outscore the Wizards 38-22 in the second quarter.
 He mostly played the role of facilitator in the second half.

-The Hornets led by five entering the fourth quarter, but Walker hit two 3s and Cody Zeller made four free throws to push the lead to double digits.
-Bridges put the final touches to the victory with a one-handed slam in the final two minutes.

-Charlotte took control of the game in the third quarter behind defense.
+“He came out aggressive offensively, ignited a lot of our offense in transition,” Borrego said.
+“He was aggressive with his shot and he defended like he does every night.”

+Bridges finished with 14 points on 6-of-9 shooting in his first career start.

 TIP INS